labex-labs/open-source-labs/python/python-mastery/lab-ex5-1-definitional-aspects-of-functions/en/step2.md

 # Creating the Basic CSV Reader Functions

 Let's start by creating a `reader.py` file with two basic functions for reading CSV data.
+These functions will help us handle CSV files in different ways, such as converting the data into dictionaries or class instances.

+First, we need to understand what a CSV file is.
+CSV stands for Comma-Separated Values.
+It's a simple file format used to store tabular data, where each line represents a row, and the values in each row are separated by commas.

+Now, let's create the `reader.py` file.
 Follow these steps:

 1. Open up the code editor and create a new file called `reader.py` in the `/home/labex/project` directory.
+This is where we'll write our functions to read CSV data.

 2. Add the following code to `reader.py`: